DavidJCobb/DovahKit/native/src/DovahKit/dovahscript/_docs/how to expose form data to Lua.md

 return core::subsystems::userdata::get().push(L, out, wrappers::topic_info_response::metatable_key);
 ```

 When removing an item, you have to signal to our Lua userdata subsystem that the item has been destroyed and its next-siblings have shifted up an index.
+(This both zombifies any extant wrapper for the removed item and its own sub-objects, and updates the wrapper data for its next-siblings.)
 You do this by creating a `wrapper` to the removed item, and then invoking a function on the userdata subsystem.
 An example, from TopicInfo's collection of responses:

 ```c++
 self.before_edit();